Boluwa/Boluwa/README.md

 **Growth & Performance Marketing Specialist** · CIM-certified · Recognised by Tech Nation as a **UK Global Talent** in digital technology.

 I use AI, data, and thoughtful storytelling to build products, grow brands, and empower communities.
-My work sits at the intersection of paid media, SEO, and the emerging AI Search era — where the rules of visibility are being rewritten in real time.
+My work sits at the intersection of paid media, product marketing, and the emerging AI Search era — where the rules of visibility are being rewritten in real time.

 ---